http4k/http4k/src/docs/blog/meet_http4k/index.md

 There are also a bunch of other modules available, all presented with the same concentration on Testability, API simplicity and consistency:

 * ViewModel driven templating engines with HotReload.
-* Popular JSON/XML library support.
+* Popular JSON/XML library support for HTTP bodies.
-* Typesafe, multipart forms processing.
+* Typesafe, multipart forms processing, with support for Streaming uploads to a storage service.
+* Typesafe contract module, providing live [OpenApi/Swagger](https://www.openapis.org/) documentation.
 * [AWS](https://aws.amazon.com/) request signing.
 * [Resilience4j](http://resilience4j.github.io/resilience4j/) integration, including Circuit Breakers & Rate Limiting.
 * Testing support via [Hamkrest](https://github.com/npryce/hamkrest) matchers and an in-memory [WebDriver](https://github.com/SeleniumHQ/selenium) implementation.

-Lastly, [http4k](https://http4k.org) is proven in production, it has been adopted in at least 2 investment banks (that we know of) and is delivering traffic for a major publishing website (easily serving 10s of million hits per day on a few nodes) since March 2017.
+Lastly, [http4k](https://http4k.org) is proven in production, it has been adopted in at least 2 global investment banks (that we know of) and is delivering traffic for a major publishing website (easily serving 10s of million hits per day on a few nodes) since March 2017.
 You can see a few example applications [here](/in_action/).

 ##### Footnotes
 * "But... but... but... asynchronous!
-And Webscale!"*, I heard them froth.
+And Webscale!", I heard them froth.
 Yes, you are correct - "Server as a Function" is based on asynchronous functions and [**http4k**](https://http4k.org) is synchronous.
 However, we tried this already and found that for 99% of apps it actually makes things harder unless you've got async all the way down.
 We found that this plainly didn't matter for our use-case so went for Simple™... maybe Kotlin co-routines will make this simpler - we'll see.